Terry Allen (country singer): Early life

 He was born in Wichita, Kansas, United States.

 Allen's father was Fletcher ("Sled") Allen (August 23, 1886 in West Plains, Missouri – October 16, 1959 in Lubbock, Texas) a catcher in 1910 for the St. Louis Browns, who continued his career as a player-manager in the Texas League.

 Allen attended Monterey High School in Lubbock, Texas.
 His contemporaries at Monterey High School included Butch Hancock, Jimmie Dale Gilmore, Joe Ely, Jo Harvey Allen and Jo Carol Pierce.
 Trained as an architect, he received a B.F.A. from the Chouinard Art Institute in 1966.
 After briefly teaching at his alma mater (1968-1969) and the University of California, Berkeley (1971), Allen served on the faculty of the California State University, Fresno as a guest lecturer (1971-1973), associate professor (1974-1977) and professor (1978-1979) of art before resigning his appointment to pursue other opportunities.
 His art has been supported by three National Endowment for the Arts grants and a prestigious Guggenheim Fellowship.
 His work Trees (the music, literary and third trees) is installed on the campus of the University of California, San Diego as part of the Stuart Collection.
 His artwork has been featured at the L.A.
 Louver art gallery in Venice, California.

 Visual artist

 His works are represented in the collections of many international museums including the New York Museum of Modern Art, the Detroit Institute of Arts, the Nelson-Atkins Museum of Art in Kansas City, the San Diego Museum of Contemporary Art, the Los Angeles County Museum of Art, the New York Metropolitan Museum of Art, Espace Lyonnais d'Art Contemporain, Musée Saint-Pierre, Lyon, France, the Houston Museum of Fine Arts, the San Francisco Museum of Modern Art, The Contemporary Austin, the Dallas Museum of Art, the Art Museum of Southeast Texas, and the Los Angeles Museum of Contemporary Art.

-Kansas City, Missouri is home to both his controversial public sculpture "Modern Communication" as well as The Belger Collection which features Terry Allen as one of their seven "core artists".
+Kansas City, Missouri is home to both his controversial public sculpture Modern Communication as well as The Belger Collection which features Terry Allen as one of their seven "core artists".

+Scioto Lounge is a series of three deer statues by Allen in Downtown Columbus, Ohio.